Transvaginal Mesh Failure

 A study regarding vaginal meshes published in the New England Journal of Medicine revealed troubling results with these procedures: Women who had a transvaginal mesh inserted suffered higher rates of serious complications, including bladder perforation and pelvic hemorrhage and an increased number of adverse events after the surgery, such as urinary incontinence and pain during intercourse.

-The U.S. Food and Drug Administration (FDA) warns, "The most frequent complications included erosion through vaginal epithelium, infection, pain, urinary problems, and recurrence of prolapse and/or incontinence.
+The FDA warns, "The most frequent complications included erosion through vaginal epithelium, infection, pain, urinary problems, and recurrence of prolapse and/or incontinence.
 There were also reports of bowel, bladder, and blood vessel perforation during insertion.
 In some cases, vaginal scarring and mesh erosion led to a significant decrease in patient quality of life due to discomfort and pain."

 Furthermore, these problems can result in additional complications, such as the need for a second, "revision surgery," IV therapy, blood transfusions, and the treatment of hematomas or abscesses.

-Update: The FDA issued an urgent safety communication advising patients and their healthcare providers to consider alternatives to transvaginal mesh.
-The FDA met to discuss a potential ban on the mesh, after receiving more than 3,875 injury reports associated with the mesh, three of which involved fatalities, from 2005 to 2010.
+In 2011, the FDA issued an urgent safety communication safety communication advising patients and their healthcare providers to consider alternatives to transvaginal mesh.
+FDA officials met to discuss a potential ban on the mesh, after receiving more than 3,875 injury reports associated with the mesh, three of which involved fatalities, from 2005 to 2010.

 Is Pelvic Organ Prolapse Common?